 Valid alternatives would be flowers that are sustainably sourced or produced and that last considerably longer than freshly cut ones.

-In recent years we've have seen a significant improvement in materials and textures of faux flowers.
+In recent years we have seen a significant improvement in the materials and textures of faux flowers.
 Not sure how you feel about it but I just have a natural repulsion for them.
-Even their best-in-class range, despite may seem natural from a distance or in a picture, a closer look reveals a "fake" appearance and is far from giving an authentic feel to the eye and to the touch.
+Even their best-in-class range - which may almost look natural from a distance - reveals their "fake" appearance with a closer look and is far from giving an authentic feel to the eye and to the touch.

 This is the solution that keeps me completely addicted and that I believe meets the practical needs of decorating our houses with beautiful flowers with the sustainability factor, not to mention they're maintenance-free!
 Let's see their carbon footprint in comparison to fresh flowers:

 The industry of preserved flowers is blooming as so many professionals have discovered the advantages of preserved vs. fresh.
 The biggest industry producers can be found in each continent and the preservation process is made on-site, this means that the flowers can be bought directly from the producer, which already minimizes the transport involved.
-Moreover, preserved flowers do not need to be refrigerated, storaged in certain conditions nor require time-sensitive deliveries, they can travel at their own pace, greatly reducing greenhouse gas emissions.
+Moreover, preserved flowers do not need to be refrigerated, nor stored in certain conditions, they do not require time-sensitive deliveries, they can travel at their own pace, greatly reducing greenhouse gas emissions.
 They arrive safely, fresh and as beautiful as at departure.

 In order to guarantee the success of the stabilization process (more info in our post on preservation techniques), the original flowers must be as healthy and clean as possible.
 This means that the use of pesticides is not even an option.

 Only natural elements are used in the process: food coloring, water and a preservative of vegetal origin.
 The production of a stabilized flower uses only natural elements and therefore makes it a 100% biodegradable product.